RyanSHS6/comfyui-Thoth-theme/README.md

 1.update to the latest version of [Comfyui](https://github.com/comfyanonymous/ComfyUI);<br>
 2.You must install these two plugins，[ComfyUI-Easy-Use](https://github.com/yolain/ComfyUI-Easy-Use)、[comfyui-workspace-manager](https://github.com/11cafe/comfyui-workspace-manager);<br>
 3.Download the zip file and copy all the contents in the folder to ‘./comfyui/web’, replacing all files (please back up the ‘web’ folder first).

+**Note**<br>
+1.I'm using Chrome and the zoom is 67%, so you may need to zoom too (will adjust later)； 2.There are several functions that are not yet complete and have not been completed.
+If necessary, you can give us your suggestions；
+3.If possible, please sponsor the author to organize it more completely.
+The contact information is in the ‘last icon of multi-function’。